empathyco/x-archetype/docs/index.md

 The first step to start a new setup with the archetype is cloning the project.

-We recommend to use [Degit](https://github.com/Rich-Harris/degit) which let us copying a project without the `.git` folder (without an initialized repository).
+We recommend using [Degit](https://github.com/Rich-Harris/degit) which let us copying a project without the .git folder (without an initialized repository).
 Degit is installed as a dev dependency in this project.
 It basically performs the same as: